dgmorales/example-ansible-quick-n-dirty/README.md

  **Warning**: this ain't a complete or optimized BestPractical RT installation example.
 It's purpose is showcasing some ansible features/possibilities.

+# Requirements

+This assumes vagrant is installed in your machine.
+The VM is provisioned using the ansible provider just so it creates the inventory file we then use.
+So we can experience the example like it were "a real remote machine".

 # Interesting things to note in here

  - This playbook is meant to be used interactively.
 It prompts for some info (vars_propmpt).